Self-guided Sightseeing Tour #2 in Aachen, Germany

 Show sight on map

 The Büchelpalais is a residential and commercial building in Aachen, Germany.
-It was built in 1889 in the Neo-Renaissance style and is located on the Büchel on the corner of Rethelstraße.
+It was built in 1889 in the Neo-Renaissance style and stands on the Büchel on the corner of Rethelstraße.
 The building is registered as an architectural monument in the list of architectural monuments in Aachen.

 Wikipedia: Büchelpalais (DE)